 Fishing takes more planning than you may think.
 To be successful, you must have the proper gear but you don’t need to take a lot of extras with you either.
 This could hinder your success because your pack might be too heavy to be able to be effective.

 Consequently, if you don’t have enough supplies, you can have less success than you would have if you were properly prepared.
-Careful planning and packing are an ideal way to get the most out of your next fishing trip.
+Careful planning and packing are ideal ways to get the most out of your next fishing trip.

 Breakfast Sandwich.
 Rolling through McDonald’s is part of the early morning fishing trip ritual for anglers everywhere.